 Saphenous vein reflux is the condition that leads to the majority of cases of varicose veins of the legs.
 “Saphenous” refers to a particular type of vein in the leg that lies in the superficial compartment of the leg, just beneath the surface of the skin.
 The saphenous veins cannot be seen by the naked eye, as they lay in the fat layer of the leg between the skin and the muscle.
 But when these saphenous veins are diseased, they cause varicose veins to grow off of them.
 The abnormal vein branches that grow or emanate from the saphenous veins are visible at the surface as enlarged, bulging varicose veins.

 Everyone has saphenous veins in the legs.
-But these veins are usually healthy and productive veins and function to return deoxygneated blood back to the heart.
-Healthy saphenous veins are able to push the blood against gravity and towards the heart by use of a series of veins valves within the vein lumen.
+But these veins are usually healthy and productive veins and function to return deoxygenated blood back to the heart.
+Healthy veins are able to push the blood against gravity and towards the heart by the use of a series of vein valves within the vein lumen.
 The valves act as a continuous moving “conveyor belt” that keeps blood flowing in the right direction.

 But in patients with diseased saphenous veins, the valves stop working properly.
-The disease saphenous vein valves fail and snap, allowing blood to travel backwards (in the wrong direction towards the foot).
+The diseased vein valves fail and snap, allowing blood to travel backward (in the wrong direction towards the foot).
 In this situation, gravity “wins” and the valves “lose.”
 This backward blood flow that results from broken vein valves is referred to as venous reflux disease or chronic venous insufficiency.

 Is There More Than One Saphenous Vein in the Leg?